-In Fig. \ref{enttime} we show the evolution of entanglement, using concurrence \cite{Woo98} as entanglement measure, between systems $A$ and $B$ interacting with the lattice sites $-1$ and $+1$ after three step of quantum walk for different initial state.
-We observe that the amount of entanglement depends on the initial state of the system $A$ and $B$ and separable states achieve their maximum entanglement at the same time.
+In Fig. \ref{enttime}, we show the evolution of entanglement between systems $A$ and $B$ for different initial states, using concurrence \cite{Woo98} as the measure.
+Following the previous section, we have considered the interaction of $A$ and $B$ with the $-1$ and $+1$ lattice sites, respectively, after three steps of the walk.
+We observe that the amount of entanglement depends on the initial state of the system $A$ and $B$ and different separable states achieve maximum entanglement at the same time.